AuderySun/STVchrono/README.md

 ## Dataset annotation files

-We have updated our STVchrono dataset based on Mapillary.
+We have updated our STVchrono dataset using Mapillary data.
 Please download the latest version (stvchrono_based_mapillary.zip) from this repository.

 You can download the images from Mapillary using the image ID, which is saved in content.name.